ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-21-mythical-man-month.md

 * Workbook = structure imposed on documents produced by the project
   * leads to crafted, rather than haphazard, documentation
   * leads to control of information distribution
-* Each programmercan have a loose leaf copy of the workbook, which is easily maintained and added to
+* Each programmer can have a loose leaf copy of the workbook, which is easily maintained and added to
   * with today's (30+ years ago) tech, best done with direct access file marked with change bars and revision dates
 * "The purpose of organization is to reduce the amount of communication"
   * division of labor and specialization of function result in communication being obviated